cockroachdb/docs/v22.1/build-a-ruby-app-with-cockroachdb-activerecord.md

 ---
-title: Build a Ruby App with CockroachDB and ActiveRecord
+title: Build a Ruby App with CockroachDB and Active Record
-summary: Learn how to use CockroachDB from a simple Ruby script with the ActiveRecord gem.
+summary: Learn how to use CockroachDB from a simple Ruby script with the Active Record gem.
 toc: true
 twitter: false
 referral_id: docs_ruby_activerecord